aportno/utxo-blockchain-java/README.md

 directly-connected peers.
 Clearly, messages will be sent and received repeatedly.

-For example, assume peer A has direct connection with peers B, C, and D, while peer X has direct connection with peers A, C, and Y, and C has direct connection to A, X, and Y:
+For example, assume peer A has direct connection with peers B, C, and D, while peer X has direct connection with peers A, C, and Y, and peer C has direct connection to A, X, and Y:

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/f2kLKR7/p2p-network.png" alt="p2p-network" border="0"></a>